lioxor64/Mandelbrot_Set/README.md

 # Mandelbrot_Set
-Mandelbrot set in Python and MatLib
+Mandelbrot set in Python and MatLib.

 Feel free to contribute.